 GEO - Community Practicum

 The Graduate Engagement Opportunities (GEO) encourages grad students to connect theory and practice through a quarter-long internship with a community organization and a graduate seminar on engaged scholarship.

 “This community practicum has enabled me to connect locally with an organization that sees the utility and value of my graduate research.”

 ~ Matilda Stubbs, Anthropology

 Some students applying to GEO already have specific institutions in mind, but this is by no means a requirement.
-Between the Center for Civic Engagement and Chicago Field Studies, GEO is connected to over 100 organizations in Chicago and Evanston.
+Between the Center for Civic Engagement and Chicago Field Studies, GEO is connected to hundreds of organizations in Chicago and Evanston.
 Once admitted to the program, each student works one-on-one with GEO staff to secure a placement that matches his/her interests.
 Typically, students work 10-20 hours per week on a project they develop with their work supervisor.
 We have successfully placed students in humanities, STEM, and social sciences at all stages of doctoral study.

 Past placements have included: